-The CIR is an interdisciplinary research and knowledge exchange centre based in the Department of Law in the Faculty of Law, Crime and Justice and linked with the Department of Digital Technologies.
+The CIR is an interdisciplinary research and knowledge exchange centre based in the Department of Law in the Faculty of Law, Crime and Justice.
 CIR recognises that the term 'information rights' spans a wide range of live issues, including: machine learning, artificial intelligence, cybersecurity, the 'Internet of Things', information sharing, freedom of information (FOI), privacy, data protection, cyberlaw, intellectual property, e-disclosure and Government open data.
 It therefore draws its membership from Digital Technologies and Education as well as Criminology and Forensics, and integrates the Winchester Cybercrime and Cybersecurity Network.

 The CIR aims to: